 Binaki or steamed corn tamales is made with milk, butter, sugar, and eggs.
-Sweet Corn Binaki is naturally sweet, aromatic and fresh from farm to your table.
+Sweet Corn Binaki is naturally sweet, aromatic and fresh from farm to table.

 Binaki is a famous delicacy of Cagayan De Oro and also known to other provinces like in Bogo, Cebu and Agusan del Sur, Misamis Oriental Northern Mindanao are among other provinces.
 In Cebu they call it Pintos.
-If you’ve been in northern part of Cebu, you’ll relate.
+If you’ve been to the northern part of Cebu, you’ll relate.
 Pintos (Binaki) is also a corn delicacy from Bogo City that contains condensed milk, butter or margarine, to flavor up the main ingredient of grounded corn.
 It is then wrapped in a corn sheath.

 Binaki (Sweet Corn Tamales)

 3 cups scraped young corn, grated (from fresh young corn on the cob)

 1 can condensed milk

 1/4 cup cornstarch

 1/4 cup masa harina (corn meal)***

 ***you will have to adjust the amount of cornmeal depending on the consistency of the mix.

 1. Prepare the scraped young sweet corn, you can use a grinder to make it smoother in texture.
 Or simply use a manual grater, amd grate each sweet corn.